 - Be a startup addressing climate change and related issues

-- Be a for-profit stand-alone venture
+- Be a for-profit, stand-alone venture

-- Have at least 2 full-time employees
+- Have at least two full-time employees

 - Have an operating prototype

-- Seed – Series C+ stage and have demonstrated product-market fit and customer traction
+- Have demonstrated product-market fit and customer traction

 Who we do not fund

 - Project developers (solar, wind, storage, etc.) selling third party products

 - Consulting firms